didi350/SQL_Project/README.md

 # Welcome!

-This is an SQL project about an online movie rental shop, its customers and the payments they made.\
+This is an SQL project about an online movie rental shop, its customers and revenue (the payments made).\
-There are several questions answered, each using a different set of SQL keywords.
-There is also an extra insight called "Finding Susan" showcasing some critical thinking skills.
+The code has multiple questions in comments, and code to answer them using a variety of SQL keywords.
+There's also an extra insight called "Finding Susan" which showcases some critical thinking skills.

-The repository contains the project code, as well as code for loading the database, which can be used to check the results.

-The projects were created using PostgreSQL and pgAdmin4.
+The project was created using PostgreSQL and pgAdmin4.

-The code to load the database was licenced by Copyright (c) Devrim Gündüz <https://www.gunduz.org/>.
+This repository also contains the code for loading the database, licenced by Copyright (c) Devrim Gündüz <https://www.gunduz.org/>.
+This can be used to double-check the results.

 Thanks for coming around!